IamAzeeH/IamAzeeH/README.md

 - ❓ Ask me about anything related to - <strong> Software Development and  UI /UX   related technologies</strong></p>

--  👯 I’m looking to collaborate on - <strong>Designing and maintaining software systems.
-Evaluating and testing new software programs.
+-  👯 I’m looking to collaborate on - <strong>Building innovative microservices and Web Services, Designing and maintaining software systems, Evaluating and testing new software programs.
 Optimizing software for speed and scalability.
 Writing and testing code.
 Consulting with clients, engineers, business entities, security specialists, and other stakeholders.</strong></p>

 - 📫 How to reach me: - <strong><a href="mailto:Iamazeeh@gmail.com">Iamazeeh@gmail.com</a></strong></p>